Use Tax Obligations for Businesses

 Fusion-cpa-use-tax

-Understanding Business Use Tax
+Understanding Use Tax

 This is a state-imposed tax on any goods and services purchased outside your home state and brought back to be used, stored, or consumed in-state.
 In other words, it’s levied against products or services not subject to sales tax because the sellers don’t have nexus, like when a purchase is made online.